John Kirkham Law

 • Request Proposal

-Senate Bill 323: power of attorney = power of Greyskull.
+SB 323: power of attorney = power of Greyskull

 Must inspectors now count all ballots cast in a timely manner by persons with general power of attorney regardless of whether the ballot or its casting comply with the numerous procedural and content-requirements of “other laws?”
 For example, if the power of attorney marks their name or unit address on the ballot, fails to use the two-envelope system, or rolls the ballot up and beats the inspector about the head with it, must the vote still be counted?
 Apparently so.